Omnipresent/SCJP/generics/notes.markdown

   1. **Searching an array or collection that hasn't been sorted**
   2. **Using comparator in either the sort or the searc, but not both**

+### Converting Arrays to Lists to Arrays
+* couple methods that allow converting arrays to Lists, and Lists to arrays.
+* List and Set classes have toArray() and Arrays class has asList()
+* Arrays.asList() = copies array into a list.
+When you update one of them, the other gets updated automatically